apache/datafusion-sqlparser-rs/docs/custom_sql_parser.md

 I also plan on building in specific support for custom data types, where a lambda function can be parsed to the parser to parse data types.

-For an example of this, see the [DataFusion](https://github.com/datafusion-rs/datafusion) project.
+For an example of this, see the [DataFusion](https://github.com/apache/arrow-datafusion) project and its [query planner] (https://github.com/apache/arrow-datafusion/tree/master/datafusion/sql).